top of page

 and Snubbing Operations

-The 2025 Eastern Regional Meeting is proud to welcome Rebecca Landis of NXL Technologies
+The 2025 Eastern Regional Meeting is proud to welcome NXL Technologies

 who will be leading a half-day short course along with other industry service quality representatives reviewing standards, regulations, and best practices for a variety of wellsite operations.